kevin-tom26/core_package/README.md

 );
 ```
 ## Conclusion
 This documentation outlines the basic setup and usage of the custom package.
-For further details or advanced configurations, refer to the package's source code or reach out for support.
+For further details or advanced configurations, refer to the package's source code.